jmfrancklab/pyspecdata/conda_upgrade.md

 So, *yes*, the solution is to *completely uninstall* Anaconda, and then reinstall.

-Note that you are *strongly encouraged* to use the Python 3.X version of PySpecData, and to report any errors that you find.
+Note that you are *strongly encouraged* to use the Python 3.X version of pySpecData, and to report any errors that you find.
 You can convert your old scripts to Python 3 using ``2to3 -w name_of_your_python_script.py``

 The basic strategy here is to install the most recent version of anaconda (3.7) so that we are using an up-to-date “conda” package manager, but then install a virtual environment where we can run old Python 2 code if we so choose.

+These instructions should work either on a Windows computer or a Mac (using Anaconda -- you can also do homebrew on a Mac, which is not covered here).

 **If at any point during these instructions, you don't get the expected result, stop and seek help!**